KarateJB/eBooks/IDE/Vim/01.Setup/README.md

 - `:set <option>` enable the option (when the option is boolean-type).
   - `:set no<option>` disable the option.
   - `:set <option>!` revert the option.
+  - Not all options have a global value.
+If the option does not have a global value the local value is set.
 - `:set <option>={value}` set the option with {value} (when the option is non-boolean-type.
 - `:set <option>&` set the option to default value.
 - `:setlocal <option>[={value}]` Like ":set" but set only the value local to the current buffer or window.
 Not all options have a local value.
 If the option does not have a local value the global value is set.

 ### Set multiple option